esander1789/esander1789.github.io/_pages/service.md

 ## Mentoring

- - Academic panelist, Math department professional development event		March 31, 2017	March 31, 2017
+ - Academic panelist, Math department professional development event,		March 31, 2017
- - Panelist, Job Search Seminar, Institute for Mathematics and Its Applications		November 16, 2012	November 17, 2012
+ - Panelist, Job Search Seminar, Institute for Mathematics and Its Applications	,	November 16-17, 2012
- - Association for Women in Mathematics (AWM) professional mentor for an early career woman mathematician.
-May 20, 2008	May 20, 2007
+ - Association for Women in Mathematics (AWM) professional mentor for an early career woman mathematician,		May 20, 2008
- - Association for Women in Mathematics (AWM) professional mentor for an early career woman mathematician.
-May 20, 2007	May 20, 2007
+ - Association for Women in Mathematics (AWM) professional mentor for an early career woman mathematician,		May 20, 2007

 ## Advocacy

- - Capitol Hill Advocacy Visit, Association for Women in Mathematics		January 4, 2019	January 4, 2019
+ - Capitol Hill Advocacy Visit, Association for Women in Mathematics,		January 4, 2019
- - Capitol Hill Advocacy Visit, Association for Women in Mathematics		May 1, 2018	May 1, 2018
+ - Capitol Hill Advocacy Visit, Association for Women in Mathematics,		May 1, 2018
- - Capitol Hill Advocacy Visit, Association for Women in Mathematics		December 1, 2017	December 1, 2017
+ - Capitol Hill Advocacy Visit, Association for Women in Mathematics,		December 1, 2017
- - Capitol Hill Advocacy Visit, Association for Women in Mathematics		December 1, 2016	December 1, 2016
+ - Capitol Hill Advocacy Visit, Association for Women in Mathematics,		December 1, 2016